-Our Facial Dry Brush has been selling so well and we couldn't be happier!
-But a lot of people are sometimes unsure of what all the benefits are for daily facial brushing.
-The obvious one is exfoliation, but there are so many more.
-Awaken your face first thing in the morning, stimulate lymphatic drainage, tighten and tone - the benefits are endless.
+A lot of people are sometimes unsure of what the benefits from daily dry brushing are.
+The obvious one is exfoliation but there are so many more.
+Awaken your face first thing in the morning, stimulate lymphatic drainage, tighten and tone skin.
 We recommend 4 steps to stimulate your lymphatic drainage but the most important part is that you are using your brush on clean, dry skin.

-The lymphatic system is a major part of the body’s immune system.
+Your lymphatic drainage is a major part of the body’s immune system.
 It is responsible for ridding the body of toxins through lymph fluid.
-When lymph fluid is built up under the skin it can cause tired, puffy looking skin.
-Many of these lymph vessels run just below the skin and dry brushing regularly can help stimulate flow, helping the body to detoxify itself naturally.
+When built up this fluid can cause tired, puffy looking skin.
+Many of these vessels run just below the skin and dry brushing regularly can help stimulate flow, helping the body to detoxify itself naturally.

-For Acne: When there is a lot of inflammation on the skin or under the skin’s surface - ie cystic acne - our lymph nodes swell.
-This happens because they are acting as a factory that produce and store white blood cells and immune cells that create a defence.
+When there is a lot of inflammation on the skin or under the skin’s surface (ie cystic acne) our lymph nodes go into defensive mode and swell up.
+Under these conditions, they act as a factory to produce and store white blood cells and immune cells.
 Dry brushing will help move lymph along the channel and clear up any excess white blood cells and inflammation near the cystic lesions - helping them to shrink faster, and reduce pain.